 Another popular family fun is to do sea kayaking that is best done in a beautiful Mediterranean town called Kas.
 Less than an hour’s drive away, either privately or with a group, you can enjoy a full or half-day tour around the preserved Sunken City of Lycia in Kekova.
 Enjoying a lunch break, you can take some beautiful photos from the Simena Castle built by the Knights of Malta.

-This is a single day activity, and we would recommend more than a day at this mesmerizing place as it is also one of the best places for scuba diving, hiking, biking, coasteering, standup paddleboarding (SUP), etc.
+Since this is a single day activity, we would recommend more than a day at this mesmerizing place.
+It is also one of the best places for scuba diving, hiking, biking, coasteering, standup paddleboarding (SUP), etc.

 The famous Kaputas beach is also close by if you would like a beach as most of the hotels in Kas are built on a platform by the water, and if you have smaller kids, you might instead enjoy Kaputas.